meta4creations/ditty-news-ticker/readme.txt

 * Initial upload of Ditty News Ticker - a multi-functional data display plugin.

 == Upgrade Notice ==

+= 1.1.2 =
+Reworked scroll mode to function better in IE. Added a global offset to scrolling and rotating ticks to are hidden.
+Moved rotating tick code into .js file.
+Added css for max-image: 100%.
+Converted .clearfix class to custom .mtrph-dnt-clearfix to avoid conflicts.

 = 1.1.1 =
 Minor fix.